UK flag with AI imagery over the top

 AI thrives on data.
 It uses vast amounts of information to learn, make predictions, and support decision-making.
 But what happens when this data is mishandled or used without proper consent?

-AI systems could heighten such risks.
-And while the Prime Minister has pledged to protect health data, robust measures will be needed to ensure sensitive information remains secure.
+AI systems heighten such risks.
+And while the government has pledged to protect health data, robust measures will be needed to ensure sensitive information remains secure.

 If algorithms rely on flawed or unethically sourced data, or if breaches occur, the consequences for individuals could be severe – financially, reputationally, or otherwise.
 Such scenarios provide fertile ground for class actions, as affected groups come together to hold organisations to account.